 You can adjust the tempo or even the time signature that you want to change to.

 What Is the Importance of Having the Right tempo in Reaper?

 Having the right tempo in REAPER is vital because you will not be able to work with a metronome if you do not.
 Your track will not be on time or professional sounding.

 Fancy learning more?
-Click here to find out about gain staging in REAPER.
+Click here to find out all about the Tap Tempo feature in REAPER.